lakhanp1/Pectobacterium_pangenome/scripts/notebooks/prophage_analysis.md

 ### QC

 Identify the fragmented prophages resulting because of the genome assembly that can be merged into a complete prophage.
 Prepare a consolidated list of prophages which will be used for the subsequent analysis.

 ```bash
 Rscript scripts/analysis/prophage_merge.R
 ```

+Output:
+- yaml: `confs$analysis$prophages$preprocessing$files$consolidated`
+- file: `analysis/prophages/preprocessing/consolidated_phages.tab`

 Summarize the consolidated prophage list to generate various statistics and generate summary plots.
 Prophages that are fragmented or smaller than the length